 Pixel art, an art form that’s both nostalgic and fresh, has been making a comeback in recent years.
 It’s a creative medium that harks back to the early days of computer graphics, when artists had to make do with a limited number of pixels and a restricted color palette.
-Yet, it’s also a style that’s been embraced by a new generation of digital artists and game designers.
+Yet, it’s also a style that’s been embraced by a new generation of digital artists and game designers, and even helping modern parenting in the age of social media.

 In this digital age where high-resolution graphics are the norm, why is pixel art still relevant?
 What makes it so appealing to both artists and audiences?
 These are a few of the intriguing questions we’ll delve into.
 So, whether you’re a seasoned artist, a budding game designer, or simply a fan of this retro style, stay tuned as we explore the fascinating world of pixel art.